daletalley/techblog/README.md

 ## Setting It Up Locally

-If you're interested in running Tech Blog on your own machine, here's how you can do it:
+If you're interested in running Tech Blog on your machine, here's how you can do it:

 1. First, clone the repository: git clone git@github.com:daletalley/techblog.git

-2. Then, navigate to the project directory: cd tech-blog
+2. Then, navigate to the project directory: cd techblog

 3. Install all the necessary dependencies: npm install

-4. Make sure you have MySQL set up on your system, then initialize the database: npm run db:init
+4. Make sure you have MySQL set up on your system:
+   >mysql source schema.sql
+npm run seed

-5. Finally, start the server to get things running: npm start
+5. Finally, start the server to get things running: npm run start

 ## How to Use